 Construction lead-times preclude immediate action when building capacity.
 The pandemic brought unanticipated consequences and housing pressure on our students, which we are committed to easing as quickly and efficiently as possible.

-A unique opportunity exists to work with local partners, specifically local government and others in the education sector, to identify and develop housing partnerships.
+A unique opportunity exists to work with local partners including local government, others in the education sector, and local developers to identify and develop housing partnerships.
 These opportunities are currently being explored but demonstrate a shared commitment to bold solutions.